RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 ![](reinventing%20the%20wheel.jpg)

 The reality is that to really build professional looking applications is very hard for the **average developer** because there's **no consistent path** for building Web UIs.
 Even if you choose one of the big frameworks that only gets you so far.
-You'll have to customize and hack your way around to fill in the gaps that a framework does not fill - which is usually quick complex due to the scattered dependencies and nested CSS styling nightmares most of these frameworks impose.
+You'll have to customize and hack your way around to fill in the gaps that a framework does not fill - which is usually quite complex due to the scattered dependencies and nested CSS styling nightmares most of these frameworks impose.

 Again please understand that I'm not saying that you can't build applications with good UI, but I'm saying that the UI creation process is so fragmented that it's often difficult to make an educated choice of what tools to use or even whether to use a library or build your own.